ASA Code of Ethics

 Privileged information or ideas that are obtained through peer review must be kept confidential and not used for competitive gain.

 Many activities of scientists and educators have the potential for a conflict of interest.
+This is discussed in the ASA general guidelines on Conflict of Interest.
 Any professional relationship or action that may either be or be perceived as a conflict of interest should be fully disclosed.
-Most organizations or activities have mechanisms for managing conflicts, for example, through recusal.
 If a conflict of interest cannot be properly managed, the activity should be avoided or discontinued.
-See the ASA general guidelines on Conflict of Interest.

 The Council may expel from the Society any member who violates this Code of Ethics only after that member has been given an opportunity to reply to a written statement of the Council's intention and reasons, in accordance with Clause 13 of the Society's Constitution.